 — Chris Gonzales

 A prominent pilot, who wants to remain anonymous, provided information and contact details of some potential and actual contributors.

 Chris Gonzales sent me info and photos by e-mail.
 In addition, I added more snippets from his subsequent article, Sky Sports Gliders of the Late ’70s, published in the USHPA magazine Hang Gliding & Paragliding, September/October 2017 (linked later on this page).

-Details of the hang glider development process, including the use of programmable calculators, is from an interview with Terry Sweeney by Bill Allen, published in Hang Gliding magazine, August 1977.
-In addition, in about 1980, I used a desk-top programmable calculator at work (radar jamming electronics, same as Terry Sweeney).
+Details of the hang glider development process: In addition to the interview with Terry Sweeney by Bill Allen (see References), in about 1980 I used a desk-top programmable calculator at work (radar jamming electronics, same as Terry Sweeney).

 Graeme Bird’s hang gliders, the New Zealand sail-maker’s work that advanced the state of the art

 Mid-day lightning in Vermont, my review of the Francis Freedland documentary film 1978 Pico Peak International Hang Gliding Meet